-Niall completed his undergraduate Psychology degree in Dublin developing a strong interest in traumatic brain injury (TBI).
-After working as rehabilitation assistant at Acquired Brain Injury Ireland he moved to London to complete an MSc in Neuroimaging at King’s College London.
-He was involved in various projects including functional imaging with tetrahydrocannabinol (THC) and a neurodevelopmental project with Romanian adoptees.
-Following this he got a position with Prof. Sharp as a research assistant on a clinical trial exploring disruption to the dopaminergic system following TBI.
+I completed my undergraduate psychology degree in Dublin developing a strong interest in traumatic brain injury (TBI).
+After working as a rehabilitation assistant at Acquired Brain Injury Ireland I moved to London to complete an MSc in neuroimaging at King’s College London.
+I was involved in various projects including functional imaging with tetrahydrocannabinol (THC) and a neurodevelopmental project with Romanian adoptees.
+Following this, I got a position with Prof. Sharp as a research assistant on a clinical trial exploring disruption to the dopaminergic system following TBI.
 This work tied in with outpatient clinical practice provided excellent translational research experience leading to the development of my PhD topic investigating social cognitive impairments following TBI.
 I am now investigating arrested development following paediatric TBI, a longitudinal study of brain development and clinical outcomes following a paediatric brain injury.